SAP-samples/btp-task-center-integration/concur-scenario/concur-configuration.md

 The guide details the prerequisites and configuration steps needed.

-1. Note that the SAP Concur Company Request Token required for SAP Concur and SAP Task Center integration is different from the one used for integration with SAP Cloud Identity Services - Identity Provisioning and the App ID specified in this guide is for SAP Task Center only.
+1. Note that the SAP Concur Company Request Token required for SAP Concur and SAP Task Center integration is different from the one used for integration with SAP Cloud Identity Services - Identity Provisioning and the App IDs specified in this guide are for SAP Task Center only.

 ![concur_configuration_3](images/concur_configuration_3.png)